peritob/manuka_NLR/README.md

 6. All Ls_TIR and Ls_nonTIR sequences extracted with the species-specific hmm were combined into a single Ls_NBARC.fasta.
 Total sequences were: 1581.

 7. Nucleotide NBARC sequences were 6-frame translated using an adapted Bioseq script and the longest ORF frame output to fasta for downstream analysis.
 Total sequences from this set, containing the Walker A "GKT" and Walker B "LDD" strings of amino acids were extracted 1240.
 Then any sequences with no "LDD" were removed (974 sequences retained). *Note - NBARCs should be retained if both 'GKT' and 'LDD' strings are present.
-On retesting outputs from previous work the same sequence outputs obtained.
+On retesting outputs from previous work the number of sequence outputs was reduced to 899.

 8. 246 CC NBARC sequences with the canonical "W" tryptophan within the "LDD*W" were identified (LDDVW = 122, LDDLW = 72, LDDIW = 18, LDDTW = 6, LDDAW = 16, LDDMW = 12).
 All 974 sequences were aligned with five E. grandis NBARC sequences, 3 nonTIR and 2 TIR using default parameters with MUSCLE in Mega X. A neighbour-joining tree (using defaults) was constructed in Mega X.